Home About Portfolio Services Blog Free Audit ROI Calculator FAQ Contact Get a Quote

 Bleeding Edge Now.

-I was building websites for Ultra Music Festival before most people had broadband.
-I ran digital for the Chicago Tribune empire.
-Now I build websites in 24 hours using AI — the same way I used to crank out club flyers overnight.
+I built websites for Ultra Music Festival before most people had broadband.
+I co-invented two U.S. patents during one of the largest IPOs in history.
+I architected AWS infrastructure for the Chicago Tribune empire.
+Now I ship complete websites in 24 hours using AI — same hustle I had cranking club flyers at 3 AM.
 Bleeding edge then, bleeding edge now.

 Fort Lauderdale kid.
+Started on a 2400-baud modem and an IBM 8088XT my dad brought home from the Miami Herald in ’91 — ran my own WiLDCAT!
+BBS out of my bedroom by twelve.
 South Plantation High School, class of ’99.
-Got an Associate's in Digital Media from Full Sail in Winter Park.
-Then I dove headfirst into Miami's electronic music scene — and never looked back.
+Associate’s in Digital Media from Full Sail in Winter Park.
+Then I dove headfirst into Miami’s electronic music scene and never looked back.

 01 Miami — The Club Years

-From there it was VJ residencies at the biggest rooms in Miami — Amika, Crobar, Space, and Nocturnal.
-Back in Miami's club scene, we'd design, print, and distribute 10,000 flyers in 24 hours for tonight's event.
-That was bleeding edge.
+From there it was VJ residencies and creative-director seats at the biggest rooms in Miami — Amika, Crobar, Space, Cameo, and Nocturnal.
+Senior Creative Director at CHAUVET running brand, packaging, and trade-show design for the lighting world.
+Senior Creative Director at AMIKA Miami as resident VJ/DJ.
+Back in Miami’s club scene, we’d design, print, and distribute 10,000 flyers in 24 hours for tonight’s event.
 Same energy drives everything I do today.

 Before "content creator" was a job title, I was building the look, the screens, the hype, and the digital front door.
 That’s why I don’t build boring websites now.